 Class Description Insider?
-Impaired Treatment 2 General Unsecured No N/A Pro rata share of Available Funds after payment of TTB Allowed Claim, if any, and administrative claims.
-In addition, the Rivero Payment will be earmarked to allow 10% (approx \$90,000) to be distributed pro rata to Class 2 if no other funds are available.
+Impaired Treatment 2 General Unsecured No N/A Pro rata share of Available Funds after payment of administrative claims and the TTB Allowed Claim.
+In addition, the Rivero Payment will be earmarked to allow 10% (approx. \$90,000) to be distributed pro rata to Class 2 if no other funds are available.